Australian Pony

 Intro

-History dates back to the early 19th century when the first settlers arrived and brought horses and ponies with them to work the land.
-By the early 20th century the crossbreeding of the imported horses had created many solid pony types.
+The history of this breed dates back to the early 19th century when the first settlers arrived with horses and ponies to work the land.
+By the early 20th century, crossbreeding of the imported animals had created many solid pony types.

 Origins

-Main initial contributors to the Australian Pony are English Thoroughbred, Hackneys, Welsh Mountain and Cob type, Arabian, Timor, Hungarian and Exmoor ponies.
+The main initial contributors to the Australian Pony are English Thoroughbred, Hackney, Welsh Mountain and Welsh Cob type, Arabian, Timor, Hungarian and Exmoor ponies.

 In 1931 the Australian Pony Stud Book Society was formed to establish and document a standard of type.
 The stud book contains the records of many different pony breeds and the Australian pony section encompassed the British mountain and Moorland pony breeds along with stock bred in Australia.